 The original full scope DWQMS accreditation certificate was formally issued by the Canadian General Standards Board to the Corporation of the City of Vaughan on July 7, 2009.
-The City's Drinking Water Works Permits and Municipal Drinking Water Licenses were received on July 27, 2009 after obtaining DWQMS accreditation and submitting a Council approved Financial Plan to the Ministry of Municipal Affairs and Housing, as required under the Sustainable Sewage and Water System Act.
-The City's DWQMS was re-accredited on June 22, 2021 followed by a surveillance audit completed on May 19, 2022.
+The City's Drinking Water Works Permits and Municipal Drinking Water Licenses were received on July 27, 2009 after obtaining DWQMS accreditation and submitting a Council-approved Financial Plan to the Ministry of Municipal Affairs and Housing, as required under the Sustainable Sewage and Water System Act.
+The City's DWQMS was re-accredited on June 22, 2021 followed by two surveillance audits on May 19, 2022 and June 28, 2023.